Razland/ReproducibleResearch_1/PA1_template.md

 ## 6     0 2012-10-01       25
 ```

-Make a histogram of the total number of steps taken each day and Calculate and
+    Make a histogram of the total number of steps taken each day and Calculate
-report the mean and median total number of steps taken per day.
-Do these values
+    and report the mean and median total number of steps taken per day.
+Do these
-differ from the estimates from the first part of the assignment?
-What is the
+    values differ from the estimates from the first part of the assignment?
+What
-impact of imputing _(sic)_ missing data on the estimates of the total daily
+    is the impact of imputing missing data on the estimates of the total daily
     number of steps?

 _Histogram below:_